mert-othaw/mert-othaw/DT_EN_Phase_1_Understand.md

 ## Hints

-Every phase of design thinking is important to create useful solutions!
+Every phase of Design Thinking is important to create useful solutions!

 ## Useful Resources for Own Searches